colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

-Nothing fancy, but it is important to note that the `#time` field will get replaced at the runtime with the timestamp of when the browser fetched the specific page.
+Nothing fancy, but it is important to note that the `#time` field will get replaced at the runtime with the timestamp of when the browser fetched the specific partial.
 We will this way track which pages are requested, and which are cached.

 Now, let's get to some JavaScript